By Carlos Morales, VP, Information Security Officer

 Banking online can save you time and money, but that bank security guard you see in your local branch won't be behind the scenes protecting you from cyber thieves.
 Although banks have fancy security devices safeguarding their assets and client data and cyber security guards monitoring their networks 24/7, each person who banks online also needs to take security precautions to protect themselves from thieves.

 Cyber thieves can use a variety of methods to infect your computer with malware or harmful software.
 If your computer becomes infected, you probably won't even know it.
-That infection could allow attackers to track your keystrokes and obtain your banking login credentials, which would enable hackers to login to your account as you.
+That infection could allow attackers to track your keystrokes and obtain your banking login credentials, which would enable hackers to log in to your account as you do.

 To protect your online banking account, follow the security tips below:

-• Keep your computer "patched" with the latest updates.
+- Keep your computer "patched" with the latest updates.
 All applications have weaknesses.
-When discovered, the software makers create patches for them so attackers can't break into them and infect your computer.
-Each time any of your software applications like Adobe and Flash have an update to install, install it.
+When discovered, software makers create patches so attackers can't break into them and infect your computer.
+Each time any of your software applications, like Adobe and Flash, has an update to install, install it.
 But be sure you go to the application's official website to download the patch to ensure that you install the authentic patch rather than clicking on a fraudulent link an attacker created that could infect your computer.

-• Never enter personal information, such as your social security number or date of birth, in a "pop-up" screen.
-Screen views that pop up in the middle of a session when you are ordering something online is usually a sign that a hacker is behind the scenes.
-Contact the company whose website is asking for that information to inquire if the request for that personal information is legitimate.
+- Never enter personal information, such as your social security number or date of birth, in a "pop-up" screen.
+Screen views that pop up in the middle of a session when you are ordering something online are usually a sign that a hacker is behind the scenes.
+Contact the company whose website is asking for that information to inquire if the request is legitimate.

 Remember, First Liberty Bank will never email, text, or call to ask you for your online banking password, account number, or other sensitive information.
 If you notice any suspicious activity in your account, call First Liberty Bank immediately at 405.608.4500.